 The next big difference has to do with cost.
 Maldon sea salt is considered a luxury item and is priced accordingly.
 It is expensive when compared to kosher salt, which is more expensive than regular table salt but is usually still affordable.

 Both Maldon sea salt and kosher salt are primarily salty.
 You can use them interchangeably in any dish where the salt flavor is the only thing you want.
 That said, each of these salts excels in its own area and it would be a waste to use them as you would use table salt.
-Maldon sea salt can be used in place of kosher salt, but it will cost you more and may not as easy to measure accurately.
+Maldon sea salt can be used in place of kosher salt, but it will cost you more and may not be as easy to accurately measure.

 You can use kosher salt as a substitute for Maldon but a discerning eater will be able to tell the difference instantly.
 Kosher salt will not have the distinctive crunch of Maldon’s large crystals nor its light, briny flavor.

 –> Learn More: What’s A Good Maldon Salt Substitute?

 When should you use Maldon sea salt?
 And when should you use kosher salt?

 Use Maldon sea salt flakes as a finishing salt and nothing else.
 Because it is chemically similar to kosher salt but so much more expensive, use it where its unique qualities are highlighted.
 The right applications (even just a sprinkle) allow you to enjoy its visual appeal and the crunch that it adds to foods.
 Because of the price, you may also want to reserve it for seasoning your more expensive ingredients.

 Kosher salt is great for seasoning before cooking and is a wonderful complement for both vegetables and meat.
 It’s often considered the best salt for steaks as it doesn’t dissolve quickly and, due to its visibility, can be placed evenly across the meat.